 Some injuries heal completely.
 Others don’t heal completely you may able to cope with whatever limitations exist without the assistance of doctors.
 However, there is a class of injuries that may require future medical care, often called palliative care.
 In Indiana, palliative care is not designed to cure you, or improve the underlying medical condition.
 Palliative care is the type of medical care that is necessary to limit or reduce the amount and extent of your impairment.
 People with serious nerve injuries, serious spine injuries, or catastrophic injuries can frequently benefit from palliative care.
 Being placed at maximum medical improvement (MMI) is the perfect time to evaluate the palliative care issue, because it can serve as the dividing line where acute medical care ends and chronic medical care begins.

 Unless you’re either on, or will soon be on, Medicare (in which case a Medicare Set-Aside may be prepared, Worker’s comp insurance companies almost never volunteer to provide palliative care.
-At Hewins Law Firm, we frequently help clients navigate the numerous legal issues associated with obtaining palliative care recoveries for our clients.
+At Salmon & Hewins, we frequently help clients navigate the numerous legal issues associated with obtaining palliative care recoveries for our clients.

 You May Have the Right To Request an Independent Medical Exam (IME)